BPRC-Bioinfo/VDJ-insights/README.md

 2. pipeline.py

 # fetchall.py
-The **fetchall.py** script is responsible for automating the downloading and initial preprocessing of sequence data.
-It parses command-line arguments to specify the downloading method, input data, and output location.
+The **fetchall.py** script is responsible for automating the downloading and SRA data.
+It parses command-line arguments to specify the downloading method, run type, input data, and output location.
 The argements it uses are:
 * **-t, --type**: Specifies the method to download sequence files.
 Options include "sra" for SRA Toolkit, "kingfisher" for Kingfisher utility, and "wget" for wget command.

-* **-i, --input**: Specifies the input link for the sequence files to be downloaded.
-For "wget", this needs to be a URL link from the ENA database.
+* **-i, --input**: In pipeline mode the input needs to be a URL link from the ENA/SRA database.
+In manual mode it needs to be a file containing URLs from the ENA/SRA database.

-* **-o, --output**: Specifies the output directory where the downloaded and processed files will be saved.
+* **-o, --output**: In pipeline mode the output is a direct output path.
+In manual it's a output directory where the downloaded and processed files will be saved.
+* **-r, --run-type**: Choose a run type for usage.
+Options include pipeline and manual.

+## Usage for manual mode
+    python script/fetchall.py -t wget -r manual -i input/input.txt -o downloads
+## Usage for pipeline mode with snakemake
+    python scripts/fetchall.py -t {download_type} -r pipeline -i {file} -o {output}
 # pipeline.py
 The **pipeline.py** script offers an interactive interface for downloading sequence files for the main pipeline.
 The script employs the **questionary** library to create user-friendly prompts, allowing the user to select options easily.